 - Submerge the pouch in the water, weighted to keep submerged, heat for 30 minutes after the temp returns to 185°F/85°C

 - Carefully remove the HOT pouch (you can let it cool a bit first if more convenient).
-Snip a top corner (or open the ziplock) and slowly pour the butter into a large enough bowl - stopping just before you get to the milk solids.
+Snip a top corner (or open the ziplock) and slowly pour the butter into a large enough bowl - stopping just before you get to the milk solids/water slurry.
 You don't want any of them in there.

 - Heat the butterfat in a pan to around 225°F to drive out any residual water.
 There will some visible bubbling when it first comes up to temp.
 Stir occasionally.
 After a while the bubbles will stop, indicating the water is all gone and you're done.

-- Seal with either a leak-proof lid or a canning lid with a ring.
+- Seal with either a leak-proof lid, or a canning lid with a ring.

 - For freezing, alternatively you may prefer to pour it into something that holds about the amount you are looking to keep on your countertop.
 Chill, pop out, vacuum seal and freeze.